zayn0001/isro-hack/README.md

   </a>
 </p>

-<p align="center">Simple Next.js boilerplate that uses <a href="https://fastapi.tiangolo.com/">FastAPI</a> as the API backend.</p>
+<p align="center">Simple Next.js boilerplate that uses <a href="https://fastapi.tiangolo.com/">FastAPI</a> as the API api.</p>

 <br/>

 ## Introduction

-This is a hybrid Next.js + Python app that uses Next.js as the frontend and FastAPI as the API backend.
-One great use case of this is to write Next.js apps that use Python AI libraries on the backend.
+This is a hybrid Next.js + Python app that uses Next.js as the frontend and FastAPI as the API api.
+One great use case of this is to write Next.js apps that use Python AI libraries on the api.

 ## How It Works